codevise/pageflow/README.md

 For a high level introduction and example Pageflow stories see [pageflow.io](http://pageflow.io) (German only at the moment).

+In addition to this README, there is also a [Getting Started Wiki page](https://github.com/codevise/pageflow/wiki/Getting-Started) to guide you through the steps of setting up a Rails application with Pageflow on your development machine.

 ## Ingredients

 Pageflow is a Rails engine which roughly consists of the following